kilicogluh/CONSORT-TM/README.md

 `data/50_XML` contains all the data in XML format.

 `bert` directory contains a [BioBERT](https://github.com/dmis-lab/biobert)-based model that labels Methods sentences with methodology-specific CONSORT items.
-Download the [model](https://drive.google.com/file/d/1FuLMQpIpsE9AEICqwm8BIU-ERB_jtZAt) and unzip it under `bert` directory to use it.
-This should create a directory named `bert/models`.
+Download a zipped model file from the [model directory](https://drive.google.com/drive/folders/1Cx52lbcuuJ3SnwU9HVgXeBsyJY8g3rEG) and unzip it under `bert/models` directory to use the model.

-`svm` direcrtory contains a SVM classifier.
+`svm` directory contains SVM classifiers and relevant code.

 ## Contact